 Partnerships with community members and local businesses help strengthen the real world experience of a Career Academy.
 Students enrolled in a Career Academy may have more opportunity for college credit, on the job training and to earn certifications appropriate to the career field.

-If I am an In-Zone student, should I apply to a Career Academy?
+If I am an in-zone student, should I apply to a career academy?

 No. Please speak with the Guidance Office at your students school to inform them of your student’s desire to be in an academy at your zoned school.

-How are academies and school-based enterprises related?
+How are career academies and school-based enterprises related?

 What is "Industry Certification"?

-Industry certification is a certification that is recognized within the industry of the career and technical program.
+Industry Certification is a certification that is recognized within the industry of the career and technical program.
 Earning an Industry Certification can provide students with employment opportunities upon graduation that may not be available to other students.

 How do college and career majors relate to career academies?

 The state of Florida requires students to identify their Major Area of Interest upon enrolling in the 9th grade.
 A student who enrolls in an academy will identify the academy’s career field as their career major.

 How will I know if my student’s application is accepted?